ryedin/site/_posts/2016-05-20-open-source-evolution.md

 Amazon and Google do take massive advantage this “loophole”.
 These companies integrate lots open source software but keep the vast majority of their business software private.
 Their code bases are serious competitive advantages between each other and against incumbents.

 For example, AWS EC2 is built on the GPL [Xen Hypervisor](https://en.wikipedia.org/wiki/Xen) that surely has massive modifications for their unique product and engineering needs.
-And AWS ELB is build on the GPL HAProxy software.
+And AWS ELB is built on the GPL [HAProxy](http://www.haproxy.org/) software.
 While AWS certainly does contribute back to these projects they aren’t beholden to virally making all their EC2 and ELB software public.

 This is OK.
-The philosophy of GPL is a powerful concept but the reality of running infrastructure at AWS or Google scale deserves them a break.
+The philosophy of GPL is a powerful concept, but companies like AWS or Google get a big break for dealing with the realities of running infrastructure at scale and making it available to all of us.
 We demand cheap and always available compute, network, data and email.
 Open source code purity matters less.

 ## Pragmatic Open Source — Permissive

-Much “new” open source software projects adopt the “more permissive” BSD or Apache licenses that do not have the “viral” clause that require changes be re-distributed.
+Many “new” open source software projects adopt the “more permissive” BSD or Apache licenses that do not have the “viral” clause that require changes be re-distributed.

 This open source software is incredibly free.
 The service loophole is fine.
 Forking, closing and selling software based on the parent project is allowed and even encouraged.